The Public Paperfolding History Project

 This page is being used to collect information about the history of folded paper Sake Bottle Covers and Decorations.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 These covers and decorations appear to be of several different kinds.
 The Cover is made by pleating a square of paper into a flower like form which then is tied in place around the neck of the container so that the corners of the square point downwards.
 The Decoration is also folded from a square of paper.
-It resembles a stylised butterfly, that is placed over the neck of the bottle so that two corners of the square, the points of the wings, point upwards and outwards.
+It resembles a stylised butterfly, that is placed over the neck of the bottle (or perhaps tied to it?) so that the corners of the square point upwards and outwards.

 David Lister has suggested that this second design, the Sake Bottle Decoration is the origin of the Ocho and Mecho Butterflies used in traditional Shinto wedding ceremonies.
 'It is generally thought that the Mecho and Ocho Butterflies, which usually, but not always, to this day accompany sake flasks and bottles, originated as paper covers over the necks of sake flasks.'
 (From David Lister on Mecho and Ocho Wedding Designs) He does not adduce any evidence in support of this statement.